visiblehandinc/policies/source/sections/auditing_policy.md

 # Auditing Policies

-1. Responsibility for auditing information system access and activity is assigned to C3LX’s Security Officer.
+1. Responsibility for auditing information system access and activity is assigned to VisibleHand’s Security Officer.
 The Security Officer shall:
     * Assign the task of generating reports for audit activities to the workforce member responsible for the application, system, or network;
     * Assign the task of reviewing the audit reports to the workforce member responsible for the application, system, or network, the Privacy Officer, or any other individual determined to be appropriate for the task;
     * Organize and provide oversight to a team structure charged with audit compliance activities (e.g., parameters, frequency, sample sizes, report formats, evaluation, follow-up, etc.).
-    * All connections to C3LX are monitored.
+    * All connections to VisibleHand are monitored.
 Access is limited to certain services, ports, and destinations.
 Exceptions to these rules, if created, are reviewed on an annual basis.
-2. C3LX’s auditing processes shall address access and activity at the following levels listed below.
+2. VisibleHand’s auditing processes shall address access and activity at the following levels listed below.
 Auditing processes may address date and time of each log-on attempt, date and time of each log-off attempt, devices used, functions performed, etc.
     * User: User level audit trails generally monitor and log all commands directly initiated by the user, all identification and authentication attempts, and data and services accessed.
     * Application: Application level audit trails generally monitor and log all user activities, including data accessed and modified and specific actions.
     * System: System level audit trails generally monitor and log user activities, applications accessed, and other system defined specific actions.
-C3LX utilizes file system monitoring from Threat Stack, Inc. (“Threat Stack”) to assure the integrity of file system data.
+VisibleHand utilizes file system monitoring from Threat Stack, Inc. (“Threat Stack”) to assure the integrity of file system data.
     * Network: Network level audit trails generally monitor information on what is operating, penetrations, and vulnerabilities.
-3. C3LX shall log all incoming and outgoing traffic to into and out of its environment.
+3. VisibleHand shall log all incoming and outgoing traffic to into and out of its environment.
 This includes all successful and failed attempts at data access and editing.
-Data associated with this data will include origin, destination, time, and other relevant details that are available to C3LX.
+Data associated with this data will include origin, destination, time, and other relevant details that are available to VisibleHand.
-4. C3LX utilizes Threat Stack to scan all systems for malicious and unauthorized software continuously.
+4. VisibleHand utilizes Threat Stack to scan all systems for malicious and unauthorized software continuously.
 Alerts from Threat Stack are sent to Papertrail, the centralized logging service that we use.
-5. C3LX leverages process monitoring tools throughout its environment.
+5. VisibleHand leverages process monitoring tools throughout its environment.
-6. C3LX treats its Developer Portal as a Platform Add-on and, as such, it logs all activity associated with Developer Portal Access.
+6. VisibleHand treats its Developer Portal as a Platform Add-on and, as such, it logs all activity associated with Developer Portal Access.
-7. C3LX uses Threat Stack to monitor the integrity of log files by utilizing Threat Stack System Integrity Checking capabilities.
+7. VisibleHand uses Threat Stack to monitor the integrity of log files by utilizing Threat Stack System Integrity Checking capabilities.
-8. C3LX shall identify “trigger events” or criteria that raise awareness of questionable conditions of viewing of confidential information.
-The “events” may be applied to the entire C3LX Platform or may be specific to Apps, Tools, a Customer, partner, or business associate (See Listing of Potential Trigger Events below).
+8. VisibleHand shall identify “trigger events” or criteria that raise awareness of questionable conditions of viewing of confidential information.
+The “events” may be applied to the entire VisibleHand Platform or may be specific to Apps, Tools, a Customer, partner, or business associate (See Listing of Potential Trigger Events below).
-9. In addition to trigger events, C3LX utilizes Threat Stack's log correlation functionality to proactively identify and enable alerts based on log data.
+9. In addition to trigger events, VisibleHand utilizes Threat Stack's log correlation functionality to proactively identify and enable alerts based on log data.
 10. Logs are reviewed monthly by the Security Officer.
-11. C3LX’s Security Officer and Privacy Officer are authorized to select and use auditing tools that are designed to detect network vulnerabilities and intrusions.
+11. VisibleHand’s Security Officer and Privacy Officer are authorized to select and use auditing tools that are designed to detect network vulnerabilities and intrusions.
 Such tools are explicitly prohibited by others, including Customers and Partners, without the explicit authorization of the Security Officer.
 These tools may include, but are not limited to:
     * Scanning tools and devices;
     * Password cracking utilities;
     * Network “sniffers.”
     * Passive and active intrusion detection systems.
 12. The process for review of audit logs, trails, and reports shall include:
     * Description of the activity as well as rationale for performing the audit.
-    * Identification of which C3LX workforce members will be responsible for review (workforce members shall not review audit logs that pertain to their own system activity).
+    * Identification of which VisibleHand workforce members will be responsible for review (workforce members shall not review audit logs that pertain to their own system activity).
     * Frequency of the auditing process.
     * Determination of significant events requiring further review and follow-up.
     * Identification of appropriate reporting channels for audit results and required follow-up.